publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt5/m__us_usc_t29_s1144.md

         (3) Nothing in this section shall be construed to prohibit use by the Secretary of services or facilities of a State agency as permitted under [section 1136 of this title][/us/usc/t29/s1136].

-        (4) Subsection (a) of this section shall not apply to any generally applicable criminal law of a State.
+        (4) Subsection (a) shall not apply to any generally applicable criminal law of a State.

         (5)

-            (A) Except as provided in subparagraph (B), subsection (a) of this section shall not apply to the Hawaii Prepaid Health Care Act (Haw.
+            (A) Except as provided in subparagraph (B), subsection (a) shall not apply to the Hawaii Prepaid Health Care Act (Haw.
 Rev. Stat. §§ 393–1 through 393–51).

             (B)

-             Nothing in subparagraph (A) shall be construed to exempt from subsection (a) of this section—
+             Nothing in subparagraph (A) shall be construed to exempt from subsection (a)—

                 (i) any State tax law relating to employee benefit plans, or